Sabr-eX/CS_F211_Labs/README.md

 # CS_F211_Labs
-This repository is made to consolidate all the lab sheets and their solutions
+This repository is made to consolidate all the DSA(CS F211) lab sheets and their solutions

 ## Important Questions